-- What tactics are online to keep the attention of users? - Why would technology companies want people to stay online longer? - How would I know if I am spending too much time online in a way that affects my dimensions of health? - How do technology devices impact our relationship to environment/land? - How does technology impact my relationship with myself, my family, my community, and my environment?
+- What tactics are online to keep the attention of users? - Why would technology companies want people to stay online longer? - How would I know if I am spending too much time online in a way that affects my dimensions of health? - How does technology impact my relationship with myself, my family, my community, and my environment? - How can I identify harmful and hurtful language and actions happening online? - How do I respond to instances of harm online?